visempowerment/visempowerment.github.io/index.md

 ## About this project
 This project aims to empower novice visualization designs across communities, citizens, researchers, and decision makers in data visualization for climate action.
 Data visualization is a powerful means to understand data, whether to understand and explore complex and heterogenous data sets, obtain quick overviews over large data sets, or effectively communicate and engage diverse audiences with the matter at hand.
 Decision making is key to climate action and these decisions must be informed and backed up by data.

+This website is part of an application to the [UKRI call on Enabling human centred decision making through data visualisation](https://www.ukri.org/opportunity/enabling-human-centred-decision-making-through-data-visualisation/)

 ## Who are we?
 We are a group of researchers in Data Visualization, Human-Computer Interaction, Design, Artificial Intelligence, Learning Analytics, and Education.
 We are primarily based at the [VisHub Lab](vishub.net) at Design Informatics, the School of Informatics, University of Edinburgh with an international team of scientific collaborators.
 We have been involved in many interdisciplinary projects with domain scientists, the public, and teach data visualization to graduate students and working professionals.
 We also run the Edinburgh DataVis Meetup.